SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Articles/Allen Roush’s Post.md

 ## Metadata
 - Author: [[Allen Roush]]
+- Date: 2024-01-05
 - Full Title: Allen Roush’s Post
 - Category: #articles
+- Summary: Allen Roush highlights the success of an amateur who trained the top 7b parameter model on the huggingface Open LLM Leaderboard.
+Despite not being a professional in LLM or computer science, this individual achieved impressive results by following a medium tutorial on using DPO and utilizing an existing DPO dataset.
+Roush acknowledges that while the model occasionally produces unusual responses, overall, its output quality surpasses that of Marconi and is on par with GPT-3.5.
+Additionally, these models run efficiently on local GPUs and offer a range of constrained generation techniques.
 - URL: https://www.linkedin.com/posts/allen-roush-27721011b_cultrixmistraltrix-v1-hugging-face-activity-7149086757945298944-T7IA?utm_source=share&utm_medium=member_ios

 ## Highlights